-- 19.5.1 Please procure signature of Hostel in-charge on the receipt. - 19.5.2 Submit signed Hostel Deposit Receipt to Accounts Department along with Application for Refund as per Annexure 9. - 19.5.3 Please attach copy of cancelled cheque of your own account or parent's account.
-Same particulars of the bank account to which refund is to be send is to be mentioned on the Application for Refund form. - 19.5.4 Please allow a period of 3 weeks for issue of the Refund.
+- 19.5.1 Please procure the signature of the Hostel in-charge on the receipt. - 19.5.2 Submit the signed Hostel Deposit Receipt to Accounts Department along with Application for Refund as per Annexure 9. - 19.5.3 Please attach copy of cancelled cheque for your own account or your parent's account.
+Same particulars of the bank account to which refund is to be send are to be mentioned on the Application for Refund form. - 19.5.4 Please allow a period of 3 weeks for the issue of the Refund.